Deadly Texas wildfire torches 1 million acres – the largest blaze in state history – as more infernos rage - KVIA

 (CNN) — Catastrophic wildfires ripping across the Texas Panhandle have killed at least one person and threaten to destroy more homes, cattle and livelihoods as the biggest inferno in state history engulfs more land every minute.

-The inferno is one of five major fires burning in the Texas Panhandle – with no end in sight.
+The inferno is one of three fires burning in the Texas Panhandle – with no end in sight.

-Despite the chance of light precipitation Thursday, dry air and ferocious winds are expected to return Friday and into the weekend – likely fueling the flames.
+Despite light precipitation in the area Thursday, dry air and ferocious winds are expected to return Friday and into the weekend – likely fueling the flames.

 The wildfires have already scorched about 2,000 square miles – roughly the same amount of land as the entire state of Delaware.